iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        Call the IMAS validator including custom tests for the db_entry with uri ``imas:hdf5?path=imas-validator-course/good``.
+        Call the IMAS-Validator including custom tests for the db_entry with uri ``imas:hdf5?path=imas-validator-course/good``.
         The custom rules are defined in the ``imas-validator-training-rulesets/custom_ruleset`` ruleset folder.

     .. md-tab-item:: Solution